-Also known as a hard-copy contract, a traditional contract requires parties to meet in person to obtain a legal agreement.
+Also known as a hard-copy contract, a traditional contract requires parties to meet in person to secure a legal agreement.

 Sometimes, numerous meetings are required to agree on terms and conditions, make amendments, and finally meet again in person to sign the contract.

 A traditional contract is written up according to what the parties want, and with every change, a new draft contract is created.

 It can take a substantial amount of time to draft a paper contract, not to mention the operational costs involved with the cost of paper, re-printing, and ink.